TotallyInformation/node-red-contrib-uibuilder/docs/roadmap/readme.md

 * Extend optional attributes on the uibuilder script tag to override start options.
 Would reduce the need for custom `uibuilder.start(...)` when serving from odd web servers.

+* Consider creating a test install script that allows creation of a clean node-red install using the alt installer, adds uibuilder, asks for a port.

 ### Thoughts on JavaScript tabular data manipulation and visualisation

 * An editable table widget for the browser where data changes are sent back to Node-RED.